Matt Borges

-Mathew "Matt" Borges is an American politician who was the chairman of the Ohio Republican Party from 2012 to 2017.
+Mathew Borges is an American politician who was the chairman of the Ohio Republican Party from 2012 to 2017.
 He was replaced when President-elect Donald Trump supported his opposition.
 In 2020, he joined other former Trump and Bush administration officials in launching the Right Side PAC, a super PAC encouraging Republicans to vote for Joe Biden over Trump in 2020.

 In June 2023, he was sentenced to five years in federal prison for his role in the Ohio nuclear bribery scandal, where he accepted part of $60 million in bribes to pass a $1.3 billion bailout bill benefiting FirstEnergy, the corporate owner of Ohio's Perry and Davis–Besse nuclear plants.
 It was called the largest corruption scandal in Ohio's history.

 Early life and education

 Of Portuguese descent, Borges grew up in Barrington, Rhode Island, and earned a B.A. in political science from The Ohio State University in 1994.
 He and his wife, Kate, live in Bexley, Ohio.